tinyclub/linux-lab/README.md

 compiling a newer qemu 2.12.0, no hang exists. please take notice of such issue in the future kernel upgrade.

+If already download qemu and its submodules and don't want to upadte the submodules, just skip it:

+    $ make qemu git_module_status=0

 ## 4.4 Using Toolchains

 The pace of Linux mainline is very fast, builtin toolchains can not keep up, to